Ambarvale

 The level of cultural diversity witnessed in Ambarvale was found to be above average when compared nationally for a number of language and cultural background related metrics

-Ambarvale, surveyed in 2016-2021, had a higher cultural diversity than most local markets, with 27.7% of its population born overseas and 24.7% speaking languages other than English at home.
-Christianity was the predominant religion in Ambarvale, comprising 55.8% of its population.
-However, Islam's representation was notably lower at 5.9%, compared to Greater Sydney's average of 12.5%.
+Ambarvale, surveyed in June 2021, had a higher cultural diversity than most local markets, with 27.7% of its population born overseas and 24.7% speaking a language other than English at home.
+Christianity was the predominant religion in Ambarvale as of December 2020, comprising 55.8% of the population.
+However, Islam showed significant overrepresentation, making up 5.9% compared to Greater Sydney's 6.8%.

 Frequently Asked Questions - Diversity